Have you ever experienced pain throughout the body and trouble sleeping? These could be a symptoms of fibromyalgia.

 What are ways to treat fibromyalgia?

-There are no proper fibromyalgia medications but this condition can be treated with some pain management techniques.
+There are no proper fibromyalgia medications, but this condition can be treated with some pain management techniques.

 Exercise: Some persons may experience less discomfort, stiffness, tenderness, and sleep disturbance when low-impact aerobic exercise and resistance training are combined.
 To notice results if exercise is reducing symptoms, it’s critical to continue exercising consistently.

-• Eliminating gluten-containing foods: Research indicates that cutting out gluten-containing foods from the diet may help lessen fibromyalgia symptoms, even in those without celiac disease.
+• Eliminating gluten-containing foods: Research indicates that cutting gluten-containing foods from the diet may help lessen fibromyalgia symptoms, even in those without celiac disease.

 KKT Treatment